-Service Learning courses are just like any other class you take on campus for credit, but they also feature a volunteer or community-engagement component.
-More than 40 departments teach 110+ Service Learning classes every year.
+Community-based Learning courses are just like any other class you take on campus for credit, but they also feature a volunteer or community-engagement component.
+More than 40 departments teach 110+ Community-based Learning courses every year.
 This is your chance to add real-world experience to your class schedule while getting involved in your community.

 Search the Online Course Guide

-Use the course guide to see all the service learning courses offered each semester.
+Use the course guide to see all the Community-based Learning courses offered each semester.
 Select the term.
-At the bottom left, click on ‘Special Groups’ and select ‘Service Learning.’
+At the bottom left, click on ‘Special Groups’ and select ‘Community-based Learning.’
 You can use other Course Guide functions to narrow your search.

-The Morgridge Center for Public Service offers transportation options to help Service Learning students get to and from their community partner sites.
+The Morgridge Center for Public Service offers transportation options to help Community-based Learning students get to and from their community partner sites.

-Why should I take a Service Learning course?
+Why should I take a Community-based Learning course?

-- A recent UW-Madison survey found that over 91% of Service Learning students got more out of their Service Learning course than a traditional course
+- A recent UW-Madison survey found that over 91% of Community-based Learning students got more out of their Community-based Learning course than a traditional course

 - 100% of those students had a positive experience